 12. Sunset at Kopiec Krakusa – Great Thing to do in Krakow

-Close-off your day, and trip in Krakow, with some good vibes, by experiencing the sunset on top of Kopiec hill.
+Close your day off (and your trip to Krakow) with some good vibes, by experiencing the sunset on top of Kopiec hill.
 It is a lovely hilltop park that overlooks the old town.
 Many locals come here to relax and walk their dogs.

 Extra: Zalipie Painted Village

 Zalipie is an entire village that exists out of brightly colorful painted wooden houses.
-Even its interior like furniture, kitchen, cutlery, sheets is decorated in floral paintings.
+Even its interior, like furniture, kitchen, cutlery, and sheets are decorated in floral paintings.
 Zalipie is one of the hidden gems of Poland and a great addition to the things to do in Krakow.

 Visiting can be done by car, which is a 1.5-hour drive.
 Alternatively, join a half-day tour from Krakow.
 (Book tour here)